This guide has everything you need to know about marketing.

 You could also talk about team leaders here.
 You don’t need to go one by one if you have many employees.
 General instructions are more than enough.

 Marketing campaigns must have a long-lasting impression if you want them to succeed.
 In other words, marketing campaigns aim at making your company memorable.
-Marketing campaigns communicate your message to consumers so that the latter take a desired action.
+Marketing campaigns communicate your message to consumers so that the latter take the desired action.

 What is a Marketing Campaign?